dusktrades/ftx-cli/README.md

 ## FAQ

-### Why is this open-source/self-hosted?
+### Why do I need Node.js v14.13.0+?

-The popular crypto phrase _'not your keys, not your coins'_ holds true for your API keys, too (especially if insecure).
-The way this project is set up means your API credentials are only communicated between, and stored on, your own machine and FTX — and anyone can scrutinise and build from source to verify that claim.
+FTX CLI runs on Node.js – which is constantly evolving – and v14.13.0 just happens to have a slick, modern feature set that we like (notably: [named imports from CommonJS modules](https://github.com/nodejs/node/pull/35249)) while being LTS, and without the need to transpile or use experimental flags.
+We could certainly increase backwards compatibility by forgoing some of these built-in features, but we would still have to draw the line somewhere: so why not here?
+Please let us know about your use case if this is an issue.

+### What are you doing with my API credentials?

+[See for yourself](https://github.com/dusktrades/ftx-cli/search?q=secret)!
+TL;DR: FTX CLI only communicates with FTX or FTX US, and your API credentials will be stored locally on your machine if you decide to [`login`](#404).

 ### Why did I get rate-limited?

-It's possible to get rate-limited by FTX if you attempt to execute large amounts of commands in a short period of time.
-[Learn more.](https://docs.ftx.com/#rate-limits)
+It is possible to hit the [rate limits set out by FTX](https://help.ftx.com/hc/en-us/articles/360052595091-Ratelimits-on-FTX) if you attempt to execute large amounts of commands in a short period of time.
+Slow down!

 ### Why did I receive _'Size too large'_ error?

 The FTX API seems to accept sizes with precision up to 8 decimal places, which you can utilise if you set size explicitly.

 However, we have encountered strange behaviour when creating lending offers close to your lendable size (such as when auto-compounding), therefore we truncate lendable size to 6 decimal places before communicating with FTX.
 This makes the errors less common, but it remains possible to receive them while we look for a more robust solution.
 As a workaround, you can try the command again or wait for the next repeat scheduled run.

-### Why did I receive X error?

-This package doesn't impose many artificial limitations beyond the defaults, meaning most limits and errors are relayed directly from the FTX platform.
-Please ensure what you're trying to do is possible on FTX before raising the issue with this package.

 ### Why would I want to auto-compound my lending offers?